LaGuardia Airport: LaGuardia Airport

-In late 2006, construction began to replace the Wallace Harrison designed air traffic control tower built in 1962 with a more modern one.
+In late 2006, construction began to replace the Wallace Harrison-designed air traffic control tower built in 1962 with a more modern one.
 The tower began operations on October 9, 2010.

 On August 12, 2009, Delta Air Lines and US Airways announced a landing slot and terminal swap in separate press releases.
 Under the swap plan, US Airways would have given Delta 125 operating slot pairs at LaGuardia.
-US Airways, in return, would have received 42 operating slot pairs at Ronald Reagan National Airport in Washington, D.C., and be granted the authority to begin service from the US to São Paulo, Brazil, and Tokyo, Japan.
+US Airways, in return, would have received 42 operating slot pairs at Ronald Reagan Washington National Airport in Crystal City, Virginia, and be granted the authority to begin service from the US to São Paulo, Brazil, and Tokyo, Japan.
 When the swap plan was complete, Delta Shuttle operations would have moved from the Marine Air Terminal to Terminal C (the present US Airways terminal), and Terminals C and D would have been connected together.
 US Airways Shuttle flights would have moved to the Marine Air Terminal, and mainline US Airways flights would have moved to Terminal D (the present Delta terminal).
+The deal would allow Delta to create a domestic hub at LaGuardia.

-The United States Department of Transportation announced that they would approve the Delta/US Airways transaction under the condition that they sell slots to other airlines.
-Delta and US Airways dropped the slot swap deal in early July 2010 and both airlines filed a court appeal.
+The United States Department of Transportation announced that it would approve the Delta–US Airways transaction under the condition that they sell slots to other airlines.
+Delta and US Airways dropped the slot swap deal in early July 2010, and both airlines filed a court appeal.
 In May 2011, both airlines announced that they would resubmit their proposal of the slot swap to the US DOT.
 It was tentatively approved by the US DOT on July 21, 2011.
 The slot swap received final approval from the US DOT on October 10, 2011.

 On December 16, 2011, Delta Air Lines announced plans to open a new domestic hub at LaGuardia Airport.
-The investment was the largest single expansion by any carrier at LaGuardia in decades, with flights increasing by more than 60 percent, and destinations by more than 75 percent.
+The investment was the largest single expansion by any carrier at LaGuardia in decades, with flights increasing by more than 60%, and destinations by more than 75%.
 By summer 2013, Delta increased operations to 264 daily flights between LaGuardia and more than 60 cities, more than any other airline at LaGuardia.

-In November 2019, Southwest Airlines ended service to Newark primarily due to the Boeing 737 MAX groundings, poor performance, and inadequate facilities, and consolidated its New York–area operations to LaGuardia and Islip.
+In November 2019, Southwest Airlines ended service to Newark, primarily due to the Boeing 737 MAX groundings, poor performance, and inadequate facilities, and consolidated its New York–area operations to LaGuardia and Islip.